nikitavoloboev/data/life/happiness.md

 Writing it all down is helpful.
 But what matters is going through and being mindful enough to follow through with these rules I wrote down for myself.
 Being mindful of my body and thoughts and not attaching myself to needless things.

 One other thing I found helped me the most in life.
 Is expressing myself.
 Expressing my thoughts, feelings and frustrations.
 Be it through music, writing, drawing or code.
 I never want to hold back what I feel.
 I embrace it.
 I also find great joy in self improvement and honing [my workflow](../sharing/my-workflow.md).
 It is an endless persuit with no end goal in sight and that brings me happiness.
 Because no matter what happens in life.
 I can strive to improve myself.
-Be a better person that I was before.
+Be a better person than I was before.

 I love to live minimally and only use what I really need.
 Think about things that matter to me.
 Cutting out the noise and focusing on what's important to me.
 I love cutting out any kind of distractions from my life.
 I love not keeping everything in my head and letting software and tools do the things they are good at.
 Storing and retrieving information.
 Events, todos, tasks and projects.